shuzokatayama/StringProcessor/README.txt

 TASK 2.
 Find all occurences of a given string in one or more files.
 - For this task, we will aim to find all the occurences of a given string in some text by optimising the search processes using multithreading.
-To create a benchmark for this task, I will compare our multithreading solution to a baseline implementation which will simply read every string in sequence, and to the grep command.
+To create a benchmark for this task, we will compare our multithreading solution to a baseline implementation which will simply read every string in sequence, and to the grep command.

   * WORKING implementation for PROOF OF CONCEPT